Quantumplatr/learning-mern/README.md

 3. `findDOMNode`

 ### 2.4 File Structure
 File structure is kind of up to the developer(s).
 Keeping things within the `src` folder and organizing by either routes or features is a common method.
-Another method is organizing by file type like having a `src/api` folder and a `src/components` folder.
+Another method is organizing by file type like having a `src/api` folder, a `src/components` folder, and a `src/pages` folder.

 What matters is accessing other components.
 This is done with relative imports.
 Example: